 Soft tissue lesions of the shoulder are usually caused by the narrowing of the subacromial or subcoracoid space and subsequent entrapment of soft tissues.
-These structural changes in the shoulder joint are often the result of overuse (e.g., engaging in overhead activities) and degenerative or inflammatory processes.
-The main symptom of soft tissue involvement is shoulder pain related to movement, which is often caused by pinching or “impingement” of soft tissues, most commonly of the supraspinatus tendon, during a 60–120° abduction of the arm.
+These structural changes in the shoulder joint are often the result of overuse (e.g., repetitive overhead arm movements) and degenerative or inflammatory processes.
+The main symptom of soft tissue involvement is shoulder pain caused by impingement of soft tissue, most commonly of the supraspinatus tendon arm abduction over 60°.
 Further symptoms include nocturnal pain, pain on palpation, and stiffness of the joint.
 Chronic entrapment of the tendons can lead to tendinitis, which increases the risk of tendon rupture, especially of the rotator cuff tendons.
-Soft tissue injuries of the shoulder are usually diagnosed clinically.
-Additional imaging tests (X-ray, MRI) can be used to determine the extent of damage/involvement.
+Soft tissue injury of the shoulder is usually diagnosed clinically.
+Additional imaging tests (x-ray, MRI) can be used to determine the extent of damage.
 Management involves avoiding overhead activities, NSAIDs, and physical therapy.
-Intra-articular corticosteroid injections and surgical measures may be required in refractory cases.
+Intraarticular corticosteroid injections and surgical measures may be required in refractory cases.

-- Overuse; : activities involving repetitive overhead activity (e.g., basketball, volleyball)
+- Overuse: activities involving repetitive overhead arm movement (e.g., basketball, volleyball)

-- Definition: clinical syndrome caused by compression of tissues around the glenohumeral joint (e.g., rotator cuff tendons, subacromial bursa) when the shoulder is elevated.
-It is a spectrum of clinical findings, and can eventually result in complete .
+- Definition: a clinical syndrome caused by compression of tissues around the glenohumeral joint (e.g., rotator cuff tendons, subacromial bursa) during shoulder abduction

-- Pain on movement which is worsened by overhead activities.
+- Pain on movement that is worsened by overhead activities

 - Nocturnal exacerbation of pain, especially when lying on the affected shoulder

-- Definition: inflammation and fibrosis of the joint capsule leading to contracture of the joint
+- Definition: inflammation and fibrosis of the joint capsule leading to contracture of the shoulder joint

 - Dull shoulder pain